ricardo-larosa/ricardo-larosa/README.md

 ### Hi there 👋

 Specializing in Large Language Models, Fine-tuning, and Retrieval-Augmented Generation (RAG).
-Currently engaged in research on Agentic Design Patterns.
+Currently working on Autonomous AI Agents.

 ### Papers
 - <a href="https://arxiv.org/abs/2405.13057">Can Github issues be solved with Tree Of Thoughts?</a>